BOMBBAAM/portfolio/README.md

 ## About Me

 I'm Kittipon Rakwong, an Electrical Engineering student at Chulalongkorn University in Bangkok, Thailand.
 I'm passionate about data science, artificial intelligence, and statistics.
-Here's a snapshot of my academic and professional journey:
+Here's a snapshot of my academic and professional journey

 ## Education
 Bachelor of Engineering, Electrical Engineer Major, Chulalongkorn University.